DesktopCommanderMCP

 Created as part of exploring Claude MCPs: https://youtube.com/live/TlbjFDbl5Us

-- 28-03-2025 Fixed "Watching /" JSON error - Implemented custom stdio transport to handle non-JSON messages and prevent server crashes
+command can now fetch content from URLs - 28-03-2025 Fixed "Watching /" JSON error - Implemented custom stdio transport to handle non-JSON messages and prevent server crashes

 - 25-03-2025 Better code search (merged) - Enhanced code exploration with context-aware results

-The following features are currently being developed or planned:
+The following features are currently being explored:

 - Support for WSL - Windows Subsystem for Linux integration